 Many of us end up selling a probate property because we inherited a house.
 An inherited property can be a beautiful gift, but it can also become a burden.
 Most of the time, inherited properties are not in great shape.
 There are tax issues, and liens attached to the property.
 Even if the house is clear & free, perhaps, no one wants to keep the house, and you have to sell it.

 In Utah, properties have to go through the mandatory probate process.
-The probate process is less time-consuming if everyone agrees on the outcome.
+Can a house be sold while in probate, the probate process is less time-consuming if everyone agrees on the outcome.
 Contested probate will obviously take longer; it can sometimes take years.

 What is Probate?